Collection: Mississippi Flag: Facts, History & Information About the US State MS

 The flag’s adoption and subsequent redesign reflect Mississippi’s commitment to moving forward from its controversial past.
 While it has become a source of state pride, it also serves as a reminder of the ongoing journey toward equality and justice for all Mississippians.

-Additional Facts and Protocols for the Mississippi Flag
+Additional Facts and Protocols for the Flag of Mississippi

 Regarding protocol, several guidelines are in place for the respectful display and handling of the Mississippi flag.
 These protocols ensure that the flag is treated with the dignity it deserves.
 Firstly, when displayed alongside the United States flag, the Mississippi flag should occupy a position of secondary prominence, indicating the importance of the national flag.
 This means it should be flown lower than the U.S. flag on the same pole or to its left when flags are displayed on adjacent poles.